ivkei/llm-cli/README.md

 # llm-cli
-This project allows CLI use of LLMs through any server that supports OpenAI API.
+This project allows CLI use of LLMs through any server that supports OpenAI API format of hosting LLMs.
 I used the program with llama.cpp's server.

 # Features